The America Invents Act (AIA) provides procedural options for addressing issues of patent validity before the Patent Trial and Appeal Board (PTAB).

 Inter Partes Review (IPR)

 Anyone other than the patent owner can request IPR for any issued U.S. patent asserting a lack of novelty or obviousness based on patents and printed publications.
 An IPR cannot be instituted by a petitioner that has also filed a civil action challenging the validity of a claim of the patent.
-Automatic stay requirements for concurrently pending litigation and timelines for the initiation of a proceeding are strictly enforced.
+Where there are ongoing or anticipated parallel proceedings in the district court, a stay of those proceedings may be possible to obtain.
+There is a one-year statutory timeline for the duration of an IPR trial.
 Parties can settle and thereby terminate an IPR before a decision comes from the Patent Office.
-As a consequence, challengers are gravitating toward this procedure in the hopes of invalidating a patent without a court fight.
-An IPR cannot be filed until after the nine-month window for filing a PGR has passed, if applicable, and any PGR that is initiated terminates.
+As a consequence of these and other factors, the IPR procedure is a popular way of invalidating a patent in a context other than district courts.

 Motion to Amend (MTA)